- Nix 67.2%

 └── hosts/electra/default.nix (or lena)

-├── hosts/common/default.nix (shared across ALL hosts)
+├── modules/common/base.nix (shared across ALL hosts)

-│ ├── nix-settings.nix
+│ ├── modules/common/nix-settings.nix

-│ ├── locale.nix
+│ ├── modules/common/locale.nix

 │ ├── modules/common/default-config.nix